-Do you want to redesign your website but are afraid that you might lose your SEO rankings?
+Do you want to learn how to redesign a website without losing SEO rankings?

 Many site owners are afraid to redesign their websites because of this fear.
 It makes sense that you want to hold onto your rankings after you’ve put so much time and effort into your digital marketing.

 But the truth is peoples’ tastes change, and the longer you leave your redesign, the more outdated your site will look.
 What’s more, newer design methods often improve the functionality and experience of your site for users.

 So redesigning can not only make your site look more modern and up-to-date, it can make your visitors happier too.
 And happier visitors make for more leads!

 In this article, we share our step-by-step guide on how to redesign a website without losing SEO rankings.

 How to Redesign a Website Without Losing SEO